lmalheiro/azion-examples/README.md

 Execute `npm run build`, then create and edge function in Azion using the output file `dist/worker.js`.

-The example is configured to compile in debug mode.
+The example is configured to compile in debug mode and non-minified.